-- (a) A Committee of Award, consisting of the Mayor, the Town Engineer, the Director of Public Works, the Director of the requisitioning department and the Director of Finance is hereby established and shall function as detailed in subsection (b) below.
-Any member of the Committee of Award may designate a representative to attend any meeting of the Committee of Award which the designator is unable to attend; such representative shall have the same authority to vote on matters coming before the Committee of Award as would his/her designator. - (b) Notwithstanding the provisions of subsections (a) and (b) of Section 10-10 above, the following procedures shall be adhered to: - (i) The Purchasing Agent shall, on the basis of specifications prepared by the Director of Public Works and approved by the head of the department or agency concerned and the Mayor, provide for competitive bidding on public works by advertising and receiving bids, as provided in Sections 10-7 and 10-8 above.
-He shall open and tabulate the same and present the results to the Committee of Award.
-The Committee of Award shall either accept the lowest responsible bid or reject all bids;
+(a) A Committee of Award, consisting of the Mayor, the Town Engineer, the Director of Public Works, the Director of the requisitioning department and the Director of Finance is hereby established and shall function as detailed in subsection (b) below.
+Any member of the Committee of Award may designate a representative to attend any meeting of the Committee of Award which the designator is unable to attend; such representative shall have the same authority to vote on matters coming before the Committee of Award as would his/her designator.

+(b) Notwithstanding the provisions of subsections (a) and (b) of Section 10-10 above, the following procedures shall be adhered to:

+(i) The Purchasing Agent shall, on the basis of specifications prepared by the Director of Public Works and approved by the head of the department or agency concerned and the Mayor, provide for competitive bidding on public works by advertising and receiving bids, as provided in Sections 10-7 and 10-8 above.
+He shall open and tabulate the same and present the results to the Sec.
+10-15.
+Inventory of Movable Equipment.